 In order to assure meaningful and orderly public comment at the Commission meeting, the following guidelines may be implemented at the discretion of the Chairman:

-(a) At the Commission meeting, public comment, if any, will be taken immediately after staff presentation of each item appearing on the "Items Requiring Action" portion of the agenda.
+- At the Commission meeting, public comment will be taken immediately after staff presentation of each item appearing on the "Items Requiring Action" portion of the agenda.
 After hearing public comment on an item, the Commissioners shall take appropriate action on the issue and then move to the next item.
+Based upon the Chairman’s discretion, it has been the practice of the Commission to allow for similar public testimony on other agenda items not requiring action, such as staff reports.

-(b) A member of the Commission staff will manage the list of registered speakers during the public meeting.
+- A member of the Commission staff will manage the list of registered speakers during the public meeting.
 The list will indicate which item the speaker wishes to comment on, the name of their organization, and whether a person wishes to be heard through a representative.
-The information is listed in the order that the speakers registered, consistent with the order of the meeting agenda items, and the Vice Chairman shall announce each speaker in that order.
+Consistent with the order of the meeting agenda items, the Vice Chairman shall announce each speaker.

-(c) If the Chairman has imposed a time limit for individual speakers, that time limit should be applied uniformly and each speaker shall be allowed to speak up to three minutes.
+- It is the Chairman’s prerogative to establish a time limit for individual speakers.
+It has been the practice to allow 3 minutes for these individual speakers.
+However, the Chairman may modify the amount of time based on a number of factors including but not limited to; total number of registered speakers and a time certain adjournment for the meeting.
+If the Chairman has imposed a time limit for individual speakers, that time limit should be applied uniformly and each speaker will be allowed to speak up to the designated amount of time imposed by the Chairman.
 The Chairman may impose a time limit for all public comment on any specific agenda item in order to ensure that all speakers are provided an opportunity to speak within the time allotted for the Commission meeting.

-(d) If a speaker is representing five or more individuals in attendance at the meeting, the Chairman may pool all the speaker representatives to represent their speaking time.
-The speaker representative will be allowed no more than fifteen minutes.
+- If a speaker is representing other individuals in attendance and registered to speak at the meeting, the Chairman may allow registered speakers to utilize a representative to speak on their behalf.
+In such cases, the Chairman may increase the amount of time for the representative.
+Typically, this total time would not exceed 6 minutes.
 The names of individuals in an organization that donated their time may be announced by the Vice Chairman.

-(f) The "Public Comment on Items Not on the Agenda" portion of the Commission meeting agenda will be reserved for public comments concerning agenda items that do not require Commission action, or general public comments concerning items not appearing on the meeting agenda.
-Time limits for speakers shall be no more than three minutes or as otherwise determined by the Chairman in accordance with this protocol.
+- The "Public Comment on Items Not on the Agenda" portion of the Commission meeting agenda will be held on only one of the days of the Commission Meeting and reserved for public comments concerning agenda items that do not appear on the meeting agenda.
+Time limits for speakers shall be in accordance with the designated time allowance stated in the section above.

-(g) The Chairman shall encourage all prospective speakers to avoid repetitive statements, to submit written comments in lieu of speaking and to defer their time to representatives, in order to streamline the public comment process.
+- The Chairman shall encourage all prospective speakers to avoid repetitive statements, to submit written comments in lieu of speaking and to defer to representatives, in order to streamline the public comment process.

 The Sunshine Law requires that minutes of a meeting of a commission be promptly recorded and open to public inspection.
 The adoption of the minutes, including any corrections, must be done in a properly noticed open meeting.
 The term "open to public inspection" in the Sunshine Law has not been clearly defined.
 However, it could be expected that the term public inspection could be interpreted to mean that the public has the right to make public comments on the minutes at the open meeting.
-Nevertheless, such public comment does not have to be received at the time the minutes are discussed or adopted, but can be appropriately provided at some other point of the meeting, such as, at "Presentations from the Public."
-Because the minutes of the Commission meetings are prepared by the Commission Secretary, it is unnecessary for the commission to engage in debate about a proposed correction or amendment until the Commission Secretary and Executive Director have had the opportunity to review any proposed corrections or amendments to the minutes.
-In this review, the responsibility of the Commission Secretary is to make sure the minutes accurately reflect what was done; this does not mean the minute must contain a record of everything that was said, or someone's version of what was said.
-Public suggestion to augment (as opposes to correct) the minute should, in general, be rejected: minutes should reflect only the secretary's unbiased account of what was done.
-However, if a member of the public wishes to offer a correction of the minutes, they may do so in writing and this request shall be referred to the Commission Secretary for review.
+Nevertheless, such public comment does not have to be received at the time the minutes are discussed or adopted, but can be appropriately provided at some other point of the meeting.
+Because the minutes of the Commission meetings are prepared by the Commission Assistant, it is unnecessary for the Commission to engage in debate about a proposed correction or amendment until the Commission Assistant and Assistant Executive Director have had the opportunity to review any proposed corrections or amendments to the minutes.
+In this review, the responsibility of the Commission Assistant is to make sure the minutes accurately reflect what was done; this does not mean the minutes must contain a record of everything that was said, or someone's version of what was said.
+Public suggestion to augment (as opposed to correct) the minutes should, in general, be rejected: minutes should reflect only the assistant's unbiased account of what was done.
+However, if a member of the public wishes to offer a correction of the minutes, they may do so in writing and this request shall be referred to the Commission Assistant for review.

 (7) Disruption of Commission meetings

-(d) The use of profanity is not grounds to ask someone to leave.
-The use of profanity may very well be part of the overall disruptive behavior by someone, in which case he may be asked to leave.
+The use of profanity is not grounds to ask someone to leave.
+The use of profanity may very well be part of the overall disruptive behavior by someone, in which case they may be asked to leave.

-If any speaker at a Commission workshop or meeting accuses a Commission employee of wrongdoing, the Chairman should immediately, without further inquiry or fact-finding, refer the matter to the Executive Director for an appropriate investigation by the Inspector General.
-If any speaker verbally attacks or shows disrespect to a Commissioner at a workshop or meeting, the Chairman may find such conduct to be out of order and, if so found, must advise the speaker to refrain from such comments or else forfeit his privilege to speak.
-(If the speaker refuses to abide by the Chairman's request, the Chairman may take action in accordance with Paragraph Six (6) of this memorandum on Disruption of Meetings).
-If a speaker complains about conduct or behavior of a Commissioner, which may constitute nonfeasance, misfeasance or malfeasance in office, the Chairman should advise the speaker to direct the complaint to the Governor's Office for further investigation.
+If any speaker conducts themselves in an uncivil manner at a workshop or meeting, the Chairman may find such conduct to be out of order and, if so found, must advise the speaker to refrain from such comments or else forfeit their privilege to speak.
+If the speaker refuses to abide by the Chairman's request, the Chairman may take action to bring the meeting back to order.